+Participation in the Stop Diabetes Initiative is FREE!
 The Association is currently partnering with individuals affected by type 2 diabetes and their families, health providers, employers, pharmacies and schools in South Snohomish County to increase awareness of the risks for type 2 diabetes, preventing diabetes and related complications, and improving confidence in diabetes self-management.

 Individuals and/or families who live, work or attend school in South Snohomish County and have one or more family members enrolled in the Association's free Living with Type 2 Diabetes program are invited to participate.
 Enrolled individuals and their family members (adults and children), including those not affected by diabetes, are eligible to participate in free workshops and access free resources available through the Stop Diabetes Initiative.

 Employers registered in the Stop Diabetes @ Work program are invited to attend the Stop Diabetes Awards Breakfast in November.
 Note: priority seating will be available for employers located in South Snohomish County.

 South Snohomish County (Washington State) includes the cities of Lynnwood, Edmonds, Mountlake Terrace, Brier and Woodway.
 Download the Stop Diabetes Initiative brochure for more information.

 - Educational workshops led by diabetes experts (see below)

 - Cooking classes

 - Grocery store tour